kds71/nw-builder/README.md

       - config.json
       - run.json

-path values should be set as follow:
+path values should be set as follows:

     "source": "src"
     "target": "bin"